JJohnyy/BES-CRM/README.md

 ![blue](https://res.cloudinary.com/dontkrfjd/image/upload/v1654709684/blue-btn_pnbtn0.png)

 ## Features to be implemented
 * FollowUp
      * this feature would allow users to update what is going with a lead easire then just thrue Categories

-*
+* Unassigned lead delete
+    * the button allowing unassigned lead to delete stright away should be implemented